 - High dose rate (HDR) brachytherapy: Large amounts of radiation are given over a short period of time (five minutes to 30 minutes).
 The source and tubes or needles are then removed, and the patient is discharged.

-The Mays Cancer Center: leaders in brachytherapy for prostate cancer
+UT Health San Antonio MD Anderson Cancer Center : leaders in brachytherapy for prostate cancer

-The Mays Cancer Center is highly regarded for our treatment of early stage prostate cancer using brachytherapy.
+The cancer center is highly regarded for our treatmeearly-stage stage prostate cancer using brachytherapy.
 During this treatment:

 - Doctors take an image of your prostate using ultrasound